Occupant Plugload Management for Demand Response in Commercial Buildings: Field Experimentation and Statistical Characterization: Statistical analysis and modeling

 where, $\epsilon^\mathbb{C}(d,h)$ represents the error process following a Gaussian distribution $\mathcal{N}(0,\sigma^\mathbb{C}_\epsilon)$.
-The introduction of the lagged dependent term $\Delta\mu_{\mathbb{C}_{:}}(d,h-1)$ is instrumental in weakening the residual serial correlation.
+The introduction of the lagged dependent term $\Delta Y_{\mathbb{C}_{:}}(d,h-1)$ is instrumental in weakening the residual serial correlation.
 Figure \ref{FIG:plugload_cmu_autocorr_lags} depicts the relationship between the number of added lags and the residual correlation.
 It is evident that the additional lags do not add further systematic information about the predicted variable and hence do not significantly contribute toward weakening the residual serial correlation.
 From an experiment standpoint, these lags capture the change in experiment conditions as compared to the baseline conditions, thereby strengthening the assumption that the residuals corresponding to consecutive hours are uncorrelated given the model inputs.
-The dataset is partitioned such that $70\%$ of the data is used for training and $30\%$ for testing.
-Given the training set, the parameters are estimated by OLS and the corresponding estimates are listed in table \ref{table:cmu_regression_results}.
-The performance of the model on the test dataset is shown in Figure $\ref{FIG:cmu_ts_power_prediction}$ and the average accuracy is found to be $\approx 91.89\%$.
-The RMS error on the test set is found to be $4.09$ W, and the $95\%$ prediction interval is $[1.94,6.25]$ W. { }
+The justified model in Equation \ref{eqn:arx_cmu} is trained and tested against the data collected from experiment $\mathbb{E_C}$, and the results are discussed in Section \ref{ssec:cmu_regression_results}.